 "We're concerned with properly functioning bodies," Dr. Lily said.
 "The nerve system controls the immune system.
 If you stimulate the nerve system and restore the nerve function the body can heal itself.
 If your spinal segments are not moving properly, we can adjust them to allow your body to better adapt from the stressors.
 It's all about adapting, not forcing or suppressing the body."

 Rather than prescribing a pill or putting a metaphorical "Band-Aid" on health ailments, the Kuehnes believe in taking a proactive approach to wellness to avoid ignoring a problem and delaying its effects over time.

 The center is a space bursting with positive vibrations, beautiful plants and sunshine.
-It is energized and accommodated by a caring and kind staff, as well as likeminded clients actively pursuing overall wellness.
+It is energized and accommodated by a genuinely caring and kind staff, as well as likeminded clients actively pursuing overall wellness.

 One of their programs is a weekly community acupuncture event.
 Each Tuesday, they welcome community members to relax in their beautiful sunroom space flooded with natural light, to catch up on rest and reap benefits of acupuncture for $25, no appointment necessary.

 Mark Kuehne has studied Oriental medicine including the practice of acupuncture, Chinese herbology and Asian bodywork therapy under masters, such as 30th generation acupuncturist Dr. Yitian Ni.

 During community acupuncture sessions, he welcomes individuals to sit in a comfortable, reclined position while he addresses any health concerns they may be experiencing.